chubby-c-a-t/regex-training/README.md

 ---

 ### **Figure 2: The Contextual Hint Engine**
-This screenshot demonstrates the error-handling and auto-hint capabilities.
-When an incorrect pattern is entered, the engine catches the failure, does not crash, and provides a contextual hint breaking down the required RegEx syntax for that specific log type.
+This screenshot demonstrates hints which assist in learning appropriate RegEx if an incorrect answer is supplied.

 ![Figure 2 — Contextual Hint Engine](Screenshot_20260620_131602.png)